 Kitty Genovese: The Murder, the Bystanders, the Crime that Changed America

 In 2014, author Kevin Cook revisited the Genovese case, vowing to tell the true story.
-He begins by studying Genovese’s life before her death—including her work as a New York barmaid and her romantic relationships—to show that she wasn't "the innocent girl nobody cared about."
-Drawing from interviews with her secret lover and others close to her, Cook then takes a crack at her notorious death.
+He begins by studying Genovese’s life before her death—including her work as a New York barmaid and her romantic relationships—to show that she wasn't "the innocent girl nobody cared about".
+Drawing from interviews with her live-in girlfriend and others close to her, Cook then takes a crack at her notorious death.
 From an examination of the “bystander effect” to Winston Mosley, Cook’s book aims to revise the urban legend through new evidence.

 Kitty Genovese: A True Account of a Public Murder and Its Private Consequences